-- A potable water connection to serve the site shall only be made to the 6 inch distribution main at grid reference 316647, 178864.
-Reason: To ensure the site is served by an adequate potable water supply in accordance with Policy EN10 of the adopted Cardiff Local Development Plan (2006 2026). - 12.
-Details of the new site access from Radyr Place shall be submitted to and approved in writing by the Local Authority and the proposed car parking and manoeuvring areas shall be laid out in accordance with the approved details before the development is brought into beneficial use and thereafter maintained and retained at all times for those purposes associated with the development.
-Reason: to make provision for the parking of vehicles clear of the roads so as not to prejudice the safety, convenience and free flow of traffic in accordance with policy T5 of the adopted Cardiff Local Development Plan - (2006 2026). - 13.
+- 13. Notwithstanding the submitted plans, details of entrance gates to the student accommodation element of the site shall be submitted to and approved in writing by the Local Planning Authority.
+The approved details shall be implemented prior to the first occupation of the development hereby approved and shall thereafter be retained and maintained.
+Reason: to eliminate potential conflict between the gates serving the application site and access into neighbouring residential properties and to ensure that the gates are of an appropriate design and finish in accordance with policies T5 and KP5 of the adopted Cardiff Local Development Plan (2006 2026). - 14.
 No above ground development shall take place until details showing the provision of cycle parking spaces for 273 cycles have been submitted to and approved in writing by the local planning authority.
 The approved details shall be implemented prior to the development being put into beneficial use.
 Thereafter the cycle parking spaces shall be maintained and shall not be used for any other purpose.
-Reason: To ensure that adequate provision is made for the secure parking of cycles in accordance with policy T5 of the adopted Cardiff Local parking of cycles in accordance with policy T5 of the adopted Cardiff Local Development Plan (2006 - 2026).
+Reason: To ensure that adequate provision is made for the secure parking of cycles in accordance with policy T5 of the adopted Cardiff Local - 15.
+No vehicular access shall be obtained to the site from the highway between 103 and 105 Mynachdy Road, other than to construct the new site access from Radyr Place, as approved under condition 12 of this application, and for Network Rail maintenance vehicles.

+Development Plan (2006 - 2026).